Pharmacy School Requirements: A Complete Guide

 5. Is the PCAT Required for Pharmacy School?

-Many schools do not have a requirement for the PCAT.
-In other words, it is optional; however, it is still a good idea to take the exam to strengthen your application.
+Many schools do not require the PCAT, which is optional.
+However, it is still a good idea to take the exam to strengthen your application.

 6. What Is the Best Pharmacy School in the US?

-The best pharmacy school in the US is the University of North Carolina-Chapel Hill.
+The top pharmacy school in the US is the University of North Carolina-Chapel Hill.

 Final Thoughts